 The Request Stats Report shows the Key Performance Indicators (KPIs), or metrics, for each element of a test script, allowing you to drill down and review the statistics (stats) for how every single element of your test performed.

-Note: If you used your own JMeter script, then this table displays the labels you used in your script.
+Note: If you select ALL, values for all requests made during the test are displayed.
+If you used your own JMeter script, this table displays the labels you used in your script.

 Note: All times are in milliseconds.